Equivariant Gromov-Witten Invariants of Algebraic GKM Manifolds

-An algebraic GKM manifold is a non-singular algebraic variety equipped with an algebraic action of an algebraic torus, with only finitely many torus fixed points and finitely many one-dimensional orbits.
-In this expository article, we use virtual localization to express equivariant Gromov-Witten invariants of any algebraic GKM manifold (which is not necessarily compact) in terms of Hodge integrals over moduli stacks of stable curves and the GKM graph of the GKM manifold.
+\Abstract{An algebraic GKM manifold is a non-singular algebraic variety equipped with an algebraic action of an algebraic torus, with only f\/initely many torus f\/ixed points and f\/initely many 1-dimensional orbits.
+In this expository article, we use virtual localization to express equivariant Gromov--Witten invariants of any algebraic GKM manifold (which is not necessarily compact) in terms of Hodge integrals over moduli stacks of stable curves and the GKM graph of the GKM manifold.}